 Program Specific Admittance Guidelines

 The admission process begins with application to Graduate Studies.
 The application and all materials are submitted to Graduate Admissions.
 Files will be reviewed in the department only after all materials are received.
 Admissions to the M.Ed.
 Professional Counseling Clinical Mental Health are in fall semester.
-The application deadline for all M.Ed. in Professional Counseling programs are due the February prior to the admission semester.

 - 2.7 Undergraduate GPA